Hi I'm looking forward to this boat race and Oxford will win! Everything in his right place and what did i see? black eyed angel swimming with me!

 © Getty Images

-Get on board: ten things to know about the Boat Race
+Get on board: ten facts about the Boat Race

 It's over in a splash